Beshoy-Hezky/Piraten-Kapern-Game-Simulator/logbook.md

 2. Coded reroll feature successfully
 3. Start strategy (maybe add strategy class)
 4. Finished the strategy
-5. I am going to try to simulate a turn of a game then a whole game
+5. I am going to try to simulate a turn of a game
-6. Attempt to simulate 42 games
+6. Completed a turn

+18-01-2023
+1. Simulate a whole game
+2. Same thing 42 games then calculate an average.